 In 1972, Larry Greiner of the Harvard Business School published a paper, 'Evolution and Revolution as Organisations Grow'.
 The original model proposed five phases of growth, with a crisis at the end of each stage triggering the jump into the next.

-Here we are, five decades later, and the model is still relevant to any company planning for high growth.
-Understanding the phases and recognising the challenges a company faces at the end of each one will enable your company to keep on growing.
+Here we are, five decades later, and the model is still relevant to any company aiming for high growth - including contract manufacturers.
+Understanding the phases and recognising the business challenge a company faces at the end of each one will enable your company to keep on growing.

 The dimensions of change